acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 4: Analytics Engineering.md

 After the code is compiled, dbt will run the compiled code in the Data Warehouse.

 Additional model properties are stored in YAML files.
-Traditionally, these files were named `schema.yml` but later version of dbt do not enfore this as it could lead to confusion.
+Traditionally, these files were named `schema.yml` but later version of dbt do not enforce this as it could lead to confusion.

 ## The FROM clause

-The `FROM` cluase within `SELECT`statement defines the *sources* of data to be used
+The `FROM` clause within `SELECT` statement defines the *sources* of data to be used

 The following sources are available to dbt models:

 - ***Sources*** : The data loaded within our Data Warehouse.

-    - We can access this data with the *source()* function
+    - We can access this data with the `source()` function

-    - The ***sources*** key in our YAML file contains the defaults of the databases that the ***source()*** function can access and translate into proper SQL-valid names
+    - The ***sources*** key in our YAML file contains the defaults of the databases that the `source()` function can access and translate into proper SQL-valid names
         - Additionally, we can define *source freshness* to each source that we can check whether a source is "fresh" or "stale", which can be useful to check whether our data pipelines are working properly

     - More info about sources in this [link](https://docs.getdbt.com/docs/build/sources)